nzrsvt/send-photo-aiogram-bot/README.md

 ```

 ### 6. Configure the Bot
-Create a config.py file and set your Telegram bot API token and secret word:
+Fill the config.py file and set your Telegram bot API token and secret word:

 # config.py
 ```python